perldude/perldude/README.md

 I'm not faking or trying to be a jerk.
 I really don't understand so please, patiently, help me understand.

+I have these two-hour blocks of bike rides scheduled around lunch time-ish during the week.
+These are totally flexible so if you need to schedule a meeting over one, it's not a big deal.

 Also, I like chocolate.

 ### My meeting style